apjanco/PH_article/README.md

 ## Named entity recognition

 Up to this point, we have been using the spaCy matcher to search a document for specific place names.
 It will find all of the places in our list if they occur in the text.
 However, what if we want to find places that are not in the list?
 What are all the places that appear in the text?
-For this task, there are pre-trained models that can very generally identify place names.
-These are statistical models that have learned a very general "look and feel" of a place name and can make predictions.
+For this task, there are pre-trained models that can generally identify place names.
+These are statistical models that have learned the general "look and feel" of a place name and can make predictions.
 This means that the model can identify places that were not in its training data.
 It also means that it can make mistakes.
-With the jump into machine learning, it's important that you keep in mind that the machine is guessing based on what it has learned.
+With the jump into machine learning, it's important that you keep in mind that the machine is making informed predictions based on what it has learned.
 If your materials are significantly different from what the model was trained on, say Ottoman government texts rather than contemporary Turkish newspaper articles, you should expect rather poor performance.
 It is also possible to fine-tune a model on your materials to improve accuracy.

 To work with a pre-trained model in spaCy, you'll need to download a model.
 A list of the current options can be found [here](https://spacy.io/models).
 For our German example, use the command line interface to download the small model trained on newspaper articles: `python -m spacy download de_core_news_sm`  To load the model and identify named entities use the following:
 ```python